jvcasillas/mybib/README.md

 ## Already published or accepted

 - Journal of Second Language Studies
 - Second Language Research
 - Phonetica
 - Journal of the Acoustical Society of America
 - Journal of Phonetics
 - Bilingualism: Language and Cognition
 - Language and Speech
 - Language Learning
 - Studies in SLA
 - Spanish in Context
 - Languages
 - Translation, Cognition & Behavior
 - Advances in Methods and Practices in Psychological Science
+- Frontiers in Psychology
+- Frontiers in Communication

 ## Submitted

 - Applied Psycholinguistics (10k)
--   SLR
+- Frontiers in Psychology

 ## In prep

 - JASA

 ## On deck

 - Journal of Second Language Pronunciation
 - International Journal of Bilingualism

 ## Wishlist

 - Heritage Language Journal
 - Linguistic approaches to bilingualism
 - Laboratory phonology

 ------------------------------------------------------------------------